smarter-sh/community/CLA.md

 ## Changing your Affiliation

-If you've changed employers and still contribute to Kubernetes, your affiliation needs to be updated.
+If you've changed employers and still contribute to Smarter, your affiliation needs to be updated.
 The Cloud Native Computing Foundation uses [gitdm](https://github.com/cncf/gitdm) to track who is contributing and from where.
 Create a pull request on the [gitdm](https://github.com/cncf/gitdm) repository with a change to the corresponding developer affiliation text file.